NREL/REopt_API/CONTRIBUTING.md

 ##### I have added a feature that other users will benefit from
 Not all features or Pull Requests will be merged into the public code.
 New features must provide clear benefit for the user community, as well as ideally preserve backwards compatibility.

-The following describes the general steps for adding a feature to the REopt Lite API:
+The following describes the general steps for adding a feature to the REopt API:
 - First fork the repository and create a new branch on your fork
 - Then develop the feature on that branch (a detailed tutorial for REopt-api feature development is [here](https://github.com/NREL/reopt_api/wiki/Developing-the-API))
 - Note that we highly recommend test-driven development